How to set up an online business

 However, there are a couple other important factors and legal implications that you need to consider when starting your online business: As a sole trader, you will also need to register with HRMC to make sure that you are paying the correct income tax and National Insurance.
 If you are working in construction however (either as a contractor, subcontractor, or something else in the construction industry), you may also need to register for Construction Industry Scheme (CIS).

-If you have an annual turnover of more than £85,000, then it is compulsory for you to register for VAT.
-Read more about how to register here.
 If you are registering your online business as a limited company, or a partnership, then you may also have additional responsibilities such as registering a company name.

 Other online business regulations

 When you sell goods and/or services online you are subject to certain laws and regulations.
 It is your responsibility to read these regulations carefully and thoroughly, and make sure that you fully understand them.
 These regulations include:

 Consumer Rights Act 2015 - addresses the condition that goods sold must meet their description, be of satisfactory quality, be fit for purpose, and sit at agreed price.
 If not, the buyer has the right to a refund.

 Consumer Contracts Regulation - addresses the legal responsibilities a seller has to provide the following about a business:

 - Name or corporate name of the company, and its address.

 - Clear and accurate description of product or service, and the price.
 You also need to specify whether whether the applicable taxes and shipping costs are included.